James Lewis (Louisiana politician): Reconstruction era

-When the Freedmen's Bureau closed, Lewis was appointed by Republican Governor William P. Kellogg as the United States inspector of customs for Louisiana, making him the first black man to have a civil position in the Federal service in Louisiana.
-In 1869, Lewis refused to support Seymour and Blair's presidential ticket, and as a result, Perry Fuller removed him from the position.
+When the Freedmen's Bureau closed, Lewis was appointed by future Governor William Pitt Kellogg — then the collector of customs at the port of New Orleans — as a customs inspector, making him the first black man to have a civil position in the federal service in Louisiana.
 Lewis became sergeant of the Metropolitan Police in New Orleans.
 He was successful in this position and was promoted to captain of the police.
-In 1870, Governor Henry Clay Warmouth appointed Lewis as colonel of the Second Regiment of the State Militia.
+In 1870, Governor Henry Clay Warmoth appointed Lewis as colonel of the Second Regiment of the State Militia.
 That year Lewis was also elected to a two-year term as administer of police.

-Support for Warmouth among black Louisiana Republicans flagged, and opposition to Warmouth coalesced in what was called the Custom House Ring.
+Support for Warmoth among black Louisiana Republicans flagged, and opposition to Warmoth coalesced in what was called the Custom House Ring.
 It was headquartered at the U.S. Custom House and was led by federal appointees, including Lewis, Stephen B. Packard, a US Marshal; and James F. Casey, Collector of the Port of New Orleans and brother-in-law to President Ulysses S. Grant.
-The Custom House Ring supported the gubernatorial bid of Speaker of the Louisiana House of Representatives George W. Carter, and Carter and Warmouth violently clashed in late 1871 and early 1872.
+The Custom House Ring supported the gubernatorial bid of Speaker of the Louisiana House of Representatives George W. Carter, and Carter and Warmoth violently clashed in late 1871 and early 1872.
 Fornery Confederate General, James Longstreet, was the head of the Louisiana state militia, and was called to defend the statehouse from an attempt by Carter and the Ring to take over the government.
 Lewis did not respond to Longstreet's call-up of the militia.
-Members of his unit were reorganized under more politically reliable officers and did play a role in supporting Warmouth.
+Members of his unit were reorganized under more politically reliable officers and did play a role in supporting Warmoth.